 - Improving your legal research and writing abilities: Law coursework provides an opportunity to practice legal research and writing, helping you to refine your skills in these essential areas.

-- Preparing you for your future legal career: Law coursework exposes you to real-world legal problems, enabling you to develop problem-solving skills and practical legal knowledge that will serve you well in your future career.
+- Preparing you for your future legal career: Law coursework exposes you to real-world legal problems, enabling you to develop problem-solving skills and practical legal knowledge that will serve you well in your future powerful idea career.

 2. Planning Your Law Coursework